pmcharrison/psynet-mirror/docs/experiment_development/configuration.rst

     The maximum payment, in the currency set via the ``currency`` config variable, that a participant is allowed to get.
 Default: ``25.0``.

 ``min_accumulated_reward_for_abort`` *float* |psynet-icon|
-    The threshold of bonus accumulated, in the currency set via the ``currency`` config variable, for the participant to be able to receive compensation when aborting an experiment using the `Abort experiment` button.
+    The threshold of reward accumulated, in the currency set via the ``currency`` config variable, for the participant to be able to receive compensation when aborting an experiment using the `Abort experiment` button.
 Default: ``0.20``.

 ``soft_max_experiment_payment`` *float* |psynet-icon|
     The recruiting process stops if the amount of accumulated payments